Rotisserie Duck with Pomegranate Glaze

 I went to my local farmers market, desperately searching for something to put on the rotisserie.
-Desperation turned into a inspiration.
+Desperation turned into inspiration.
 I noticed a small sign among the jars of honey on the Schmidt Family Farms table – “Muscovy duck for sale.”
 Jackpot!

 Muscovy has less fat than the typical Long Island duck sold at your local store.
 It also has more meat on the bones – the breast is much larger in a Muscovy.
 I was excited to find it; I wanted to try Muscovy on my rotisserie.

 I bought some Schmidt Farms honey with the duck (I’m a sucker for local honey in cute little honey bears.)
 Honey plus pomegranate juice became the base for my sauce.
 I looked through my copy of The Flavor Bible for ideas, and added lemon, ginger and thyme to round out the sauce.
-The fruity, citrusy, and sweet glaze was perfect with the Muscovy duck meat.
+The fruity, citrusy, sweet glaze was perfect with the Muscovy duck meat.

 The kind folks at POM Wonderful gave me the pomegranate juice.
 Phew – now I’m good with the FTC.

 I have to say up front – if you are a fan of medium-rare duck breast, you need to look elsewhere.
 Duck legs need to be well done to be tender; by the time the legs are edible, the breast meat will also be well done.
 That’s OK – when it is cooked on the rotisserie, slowly basting in its own duck fat, well done meat tastes pretty darn good.

 I put fingerling potatoes in the pan under the duck, so they would cook in the dripping fat.
 Never let duck fat go to waste!